Talking about the past in Italian

 Passato remoto is only used in Tuscany and areas in the south of Italy.

-For practical purposes, we will focus on passato prossimo and imperfetto, and how they differ from one another.
+Thus, for practical purposes, we will focus on passato prossimo and imperfetto (imperfect tense), and how they differ from one another.

 - ieri – yesterday

 - l’anno scorso – last year

 Now consider the usage of imperfetto: